secondsun/aerogear-sync-server/README.md

 of this would be WebSocket and use SockJS to support clients that do not support WebSockets.
 Perhaps we should offer both approaches?

+### RESTful
+Similar to how CouchDB API works we could expose a RESTFul api for synchronizing data.

+#### Create a document
+To create a document a HTTP PUT method is used with a path parameter containing the document id, for example:

+    PUT /document1234 HTTP/1.1
+    {"model": "Toyota"}

+A successful response will return a HTTP ```200``` response code and with a body containing a JSON object with the revision:

+    HTTP/1.1 200 OK
+    {"id":"document1234","rev":"1","content":"{\"model\": \"Toyota\"}"}

+#### Update a document
+To update a document a HTTP PUT method is used with a path parameter containing the document id, and a body with the updated documents content, including a ```rev``` field to identify the revision of the document that this update is targeted for.

+    PUT /document1234 HTTP/1.1
+    {"id":"document1234","rev":"1","content":"{\"state\": \"update\"}"}

+A successful response will return a HTTP ```200``` response code and with a body containing a JSON object with the revision:

+    HTTP/1.1 200 OK
+    {"id":"document1234","rev":"2","content":"{\"state\": \"update\"}"}

 ### Implementation
 Initially this server will mimic CouchDB protocol and use a CouchDB instance behind the scenes.
 We expect this to change later but doing this will allow our client libraries to have something to test against sooner rather